The choice of network monitoring tools is a bit mind-boggling with hundreds of different software vendors.

 Network monitoring tools are important for a number of reasons.
 A monitoring tool can provide you with a real-time view of your service status and infrastructure health.
-Most of the time these systems are used to identify the signs of poor performance on an enterprise grade network.
-For example, system monitoring tools like SolarWinds Network Performance Monitor provide you with a dashboard with visual displays and graphs detailing your live network activity providing you with complete transparency.
+Most of the time these systems are used to identify the signs of poor performance on an enterprise-grade network.

 First up on our list we have SolarWinds Network Performance Monitor.
 SolarWinds Network Performance Monitor is a top of the range network monitoring tool that allows you to keep track of your network elements through the use of SNMP and a centralized dashboard.
 Whether you’re running a wireless or a wired network, you can use Network Performance Monitor to watch out for signs of poor performance.